aikopras/OPENDECODER22RELAYS16/README.md

 Programming of the decoder address is similar to programming of other decoders, however.
 The start address will therefore be a multiple of 4, and not of 16!

 # Hardware #
 The hardware and schematics can be downloaded from [my EasyEda homepage](https://easyeda.com/aikopras/relays-16-decoder).
 A description of this decoder and related decoders can be found on [https://sites.google.com/site/dcctrains](https://sites.google.com/site/dcctrains).

+# Compile and Flash #
+The software is written in C and runs on ATMEGA16A and similar processors (32A, 644A).
+It is a relative small modification of the [Opendecoder](https://www.opendcc.de/index_e.html) project, and written in "pre-Arduino times".
+It can be compiled, linked and uploaded using the [<b>Makefile</b> file](/src/Makefile) in the src directory, or via the Arduino IDE (not completely tested, however).
+Instructions for using the Arduino IDE can be found in the [<b>Arduino-RELAYS16.ino</b> file](/src/Arduino-GBM.ino).
+Note that you have to rename the /src directory into "Arduino-RELAYS16" before you open the .ino file.